 Related: The Pools at Port Orleans Riverside

-It’s a large arcade packed with games.
+It’s a sizable arcade with plenty of games.

 Related: Best Jogging Trails at Disney World

-- River Roost–River Roost Lounge is the bar and lounge located immediately off the lobby of Port Orleans Riverside.
+River Roost Lounge is the bar and lounge located immediately off the lobby of Port Orleans Riverside.
 This location is where the infamous Yehaa Bob Jackson performs on Wednesday through Saturday evenings from 8:30 p.m. until midnight.
 The act is a musical and comedy medley mix.

 Additionally, Port Orleans Riverside offers bus transportation to the following locations: